 For a company to rely on its website for more than half of its total sales, you know it must be doing something right.
 The layout for Staples.com isn’t nearly as minimalist as some of the other entries on our list: It wants you to see everything and really soak it in.

 Staples is one of the most successful e-commerce sites partly because it crafts a truly seamless connection between your online experience and your offline one.
 You can instantly access deals from your local store, leverage fast local shipping, and browse the latest print ads.

 One of the most clever little innovations Staples has to offer is the way it positions the search bar above its main navigation – keeping search front and center so you can go right to looking for the product you need.
 Naturally, the sites translates smoothly to mobile, too.

-Looking back to the early 2010s, Macy’s website had attracted a whirlwind of complaints.
+Looking back to early 2010, Macy’s website had attracted a whirlwind of complaints.
 Now, it has been completely revised.
 Its simple navigation and image-rich look provides a compelling compilation of curated deals, yet the site still looks and runs crisply on any mobile device.

 6. The Home Depot

 Let’s face it: Home Depot probably isn’t #1 on your list of most successful ecommerce sites.

 When most people think about a hardware store, they think about going there in person to check out all the neat tools, hardware, and materials they could use in their latest DIY project.
 The unique strength of Home Depot’s website is its ability to bring this experience online.

 Home Depot has crystallized its deep insights about its customers in some amazing ways on its site.